An Anguilla Bucket List for Visitors

 Hit the Links

 15Golfers will be happy to know that Anguilla has a Greg Norman Signature Course for those wanting to hit the links during their stay on the island.
-The golf course – there’s only one on the island, if you don’t count mini golf in Anguilla – is located at Cuisinart Resort on Rendezvous Bay.
-Be prepared to splurge a bit – the rates are what you’d expect to pay at some of the world’s top courses.
+The golf course – there’s only one on the island is located at Aurora Anguilla (formerly Cuisinart Resort) on Rendezvous Bay.
+Be prepared to splurge a bit – the rates are what you’d expect to pay at some of the world’s top courses – but the Aurora team has invested a huge amount on the course’s revamp.
+It’s scheduled to debut in 2022!

 Explore the Local Art Scene